kairos-io/kairos/docs/content/en/blog/Kairos-at-the-KCD-Amsterdam-and-Paris-2023.md

 Let me start by saying, that I'm fairly new to Kubernetes and its community :wave:.
 I know this project is big and that there are many companies building products and services around it, or have an interest in adopting it.
 So, I was very curious to see what kind of people I was going to meet and understand how Kairos could help them.

 Most attendees that approached us at the Kairos booths, were hearing about Kairos for the first time, and genuinely wanted to know what the project was about.
-I feel confidet to say this, because we didn't bring fancy prices to give away and yet most of them would happily stay with us for 5, 10 and up to 15 minutes hearing about our features and engaging in conversation.
+I feel confident to say this, because we didn't bring fancy prizes to give away and yet most of them would happily stay with us for 5, 10 and up to 15 minutes hearing about our features and engaging in conversation.

 _If you're reading this and would like to know about those cool features I'd recommend going checking out the [Getting Started](/docs/getting-started/), [Web UI](/docs/installation/webui/), [P2P Network](/docs/architecture/network/) and [AuroraBoot](/docs/reference/auroraboot/)_